erez-gs/example-auth-nextjs/README.md

 ### Logout Flow

 Complete logout implementation that properly terminates both the local session and the ZITADEL session, with proper redirect handling.

+### Custom Signup & Login Wrapper

+We keep passwords OUT of the application surface.
+The user types credentials only on ZITADEL's hosted UI while we offer a branded entry experience.
+The legacy experimental embedded Session API username/password route has been removed for clarity and security.

 ## TODOs